Putting the Community-Engaged Research Framework into Practice

 Defining Research Objectives

 - Who does the research affect?
-Which groups are more affected than others by the issue?
+Which groups are more or less affected by the issue?

-- What are the root causes and determinants of the issues?
-How does the cultural and historical context of the community influence the topic?
+- What are the root causes of the issues?
+How does the historical context of the community influence the topic?

 - What value does the research bring to the community?
 How will the research help advance community interests (e.g., inform development or enhancement of programs, services, policies)?